 ii.
 Gas Fee:

-Once your transaction has been picked up and verified by a miner, the transaction is then considered as successful and complete.
-The status on its Etherscan Transaction Details page will now read "Success" and you can expect to see your new ETH/token balance be updated on your wallet soon.
+Once your transaction has been picked up and verified by a miner, the transaction is then considered successful and complete.
+The status on its Etherscan Transaction Details page will now read "Success" and you can expect to see your new ETH/token balance updated on your wallet soon.

 If your transaction is not successful, please refer to our article here to understand the reasons it failed and what to do next.

-If your transaction is stuck in a pending status, please refer to our article here on how to cancel/replace the said transaction.
+If your transaction is stuck in pending status, please refer to our article here on how to cancel/replace the said transaction.

 TL;DR The Life Cycle of a Transaction